 A book written to commemorate the 100th anniversary of the MIAA, "Celebrating A Century of the Student Athlete," was the first place winner in a national competition sponsored by the College Sports Information Directors Association.

-In 2013-14, the MIAA sponsored championships in 10 sports for men -- football, cross country, soccer, and golf in the fall; basketball and swimming in the winter; and baseball, tennis, track and lacrosse in the spring, and 10 sports for women -- cross country, golf, soccer and volleyball in the fall; basketball and swimming in the winter; and softball, tennis, track and lacrosse in the spring.
+In 2016-16, the MIAA sponsors championships in 11 sports for men -- football, cross country, soccer, and golf in the fall; basketball, swimming & diving and indoor track & field in the winter; and baseball, tennis, outdoor track & field and lacrosse in the spring, and 11 sports for women -- cross country, golf, soccer and volleyball in the fall; basketball, swimming & diving and indoor track & field in the winter; and softball, tennis, outdoor track & field and lacrosse in the spring.

 * * *